Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 Testing your store’s structured data

-Using this you can put in different URLs for your store and see a list of the structured data that Google finds.
+Using either of these tools, you can put in different URLs for your store and see a list of the structured data that is discoverable by search engines.

-You can also test competitor pages which can be especially useful to figure out how they got their own Rich Snippets.
+You can also test competitor pages which can be especially useful to figure out how they got their own Rich Results.

 If your store doesn’t have any structured data or something is wrong with it, you have a few options.